Derek Dooley (American football): Georgia

 Dooley started his college coaching career with a one-year stint as a graduate assistant at the University of Georgia in 1996.
 This is where his father Vince Dooley was the athletic director and head football coach who won the 1980 national championship there.

 SMU

 Dooley spent the 1997–1999 seasons as the wide receivers coach at Southern Methodist University, while also holding the duties of assistant recruiting coordinator during his final two years at SMU.

 LSU

 In 2000, Dooley was hired by Nick Saban at LSU as the Tigers’ recruiting coordinator/tight ends coach, a capacity in which he served until 2002.
-Dooley then spent the 2003–04 seasons coaching the Tigers’ running backs and special teams, and in 2004 was named assistant head coach.
+Dooley spent the 2003–04 seasons coaching the Tigers’ running backs and special teams, and in 2004 was named assistant head coach.
 In 2005, Dooley left LSU with Saban when the latter became head coach of the Miami Dolphins.